 We urge families to talk with their children about being respectful and empathetic towards others, including those different from themselves.
-While bullying can happen to anyone, students may also be targeted because of race, socio-economic status, sexual orientation, gender identity, learning disabilities and other qualities.
-(These concerns are additionally governed by civil rights laws; learn more here.)
+In our schools, we cultivate these characteristics as part of Nā Hopena A'o, social-emotional learning, and other efforts.
+While bullying can happen to anyone, students may also be targeted because of race, socio-economic status, sexual orientation, gender identity, learning disabilities and other qualities; a violation of civil rights laws.